lowbontimp/stp-iris/README.md

 $) bg
 ```

-## Self-control of rate of connection
+## Self-controlling rate of connection
 [Guidelines for IRIS DMC services](http://ds.iris.edu/ds/nodes/dmc/services/usage/)
 are requiring no more than *5 concurrent connections* and no more than *10 connections per second*.
 Avoid to run multiple `stp-iris.pl` simultaneously.